Spank-O-Matic is an Orgasm Alley Special Interest Site

 My lead time depends on current backlog and life more generally (I'm a family man, after all!).
 Lead time is typically 10-14 days from receipt of payment to outbound shipment, except for benches which typically run 2-3 weeks.
 I provide a current estimate with each quote, if it differs from that standard.

-What warranties apply to the Spank-O-Matic II?
+What warranties apply to the Spank-O-Matic?

 Orgasm Alley warranty and satisfaction guarantee both apply to the SOM II.
 Check out the OA Policies Page.
 Limited lifetime warranty, satisfaction guaranteed, and privacy guaranteed.